silverbulletmd/silverbullet/docs/Space Manager.md

 1. **Account creation**: creates the first administrator account.
 2. **Space creation**: creates your first space.

-The wizard also confirms the primary server URL and asks for a separate hostname for your first space.
-Once finished, the server writes `users.json`, `spaces.json`, and `server.json` and opens the Space Manager.
-To return to the space manager, simply open the `/.spaces` URL, or select “All spaces” from the profile menu in the top bar.

 # Accounts
 Each account has a username, password, admin flag, any number of API tokens, and a profile — an optional full name and email used for attribution — which the account holder can edit themselves, or an admin can set on their behalf.
 See [[HTTP API#Accounts (multi-space mode)]] for the profile endpoints.